tianshang486/mysql/intl.en-US/API Reference/Log management/Query summary of slow query logs.md

 # Query summary of slow query logs

-Queries the summary of slow query logs for an RDS instance.
+You can call the DescribeSlowLogs operation to query the summary of slow query logs of an ApsaraDB RDS instance.

-When you call this operation, ensure that the version of the instance is as follows:
+Before you call this operation, make sure that the instance runs one of the following database engine versions and RDS editions:

--   All MySQL versions except MySQL 5.7 Basic edition.
+-   All MySQL editions \(except MySQL 5.7 that is used with the RDS Basic edition\)
 -   SQL Server 2008 R2
--   MariaDB 10.3.
+-   MariaDB 10.3

 ## Debugging